 10. How do you rate Ryan Garcia so far as a young, rising star?

 ICE: I would say its too early to really rate him just yet.
 I mean, he’s gotten publicity.
 He’d done very well with his own push on Instagram and people are talking about him so that’s a great thing in this era.
 But in terms of actually professional boxing, we really need to step back and separate the publicity from everything else.
 He’s a good young fighter, he got tested in his last fight, and he’s got a future.
-But I would say some people’s comparisons to Oscar De La Hoya are very, very premature.Be sure to check out our main site TEAM LEFTJAB at www.leftjaballnightboxing.com where you will see all the latest articles and radio interviews!!
+But I would say some people’s comparisons to Oscar De La Hoya are very, very premature.Be sure to check out our main site TEAM LEFTJAB at www.leftjaballnightboxing.com where you will see all the latest from The Team LeftJab United Radio Network!